victortodoran/docker-magento/README.md

+## Disclaimer
+Under no circumstance do NOT use this in production.
+This offers a quick way to start development with Magento2 locally.

 ## Recognition
-Shout-out to @lillik and @marius-grad who initially built this repo.
+Shout-out to @lillik and @marius-grad who laid the first bricks of this repo.
-I just added minor adjustments for maintenance and personal use.

 ## Requirements

-This project requiresDocker and Docker Compose installed on the machine.
+This project requires Docker and Docker Compose installed on the machine.
 Please follow the Docker installation steps from https://docs.docker.com/engine/installation/ and docker compose installation steps from https://docs.docker.com/compose/install/.

 ## Installation